google-ai-edge/mediapipe/mediapipe/docs/install.md

 2. Select `Configure` | `SDK Manager` | `SDK Platforms`

-    *   verify that an Android SDK is installed
+    *   Verify that Android SDK Platform API Level 28 or 29 is installed
-    *   note the Android SDK Location such as `/usr/local/home/Android/Sdk`
+    *   Note the Android SDK Location such as `/usr/local/home/Android/Sdk`

 3. Select `Configure` | `SDK Manager` | `SDK Tools`

+    *   Verify that Android SDK Build-Tools 28 or 29 is installed
+    *   Verify that Android SDK Platform-Tools 28 or 29 is installed
+    *   Verify that Android SDK Tools 26.1.1 is installed
-    *   verify that an Android NDK is installed
+    *   Verify that Android NDK 17c or above is installed
-    *   note the Android NDK Location such as `/usr/local/home/Android/Sdk/ndk-bundle`
+    *   Note the Android NDK Location such as `/usr/local/home/Android/Sdk/ndk-bundle`

 4. Set environment variables `$ANDROID_HOME` and `$ANDROID_NDK_HOME` to point to the installed SDK and NDK.